johndylanaudio/johndylanaudio.github.io/opensource.md

 ## Okay I'm ready!

-Then go grab any of the Open Source Music releases from [my Bandcamp](http://johndylan.bandcamp.com), or just scrol down below and check them out!
-All the remixables/sampleables are in 24-bit/96k lossless format, which is what the material was natively recorded in, so it should hold up well to whatever crazy manipulation you want to do to it.
+Then go grab any of the Open Source Music releases from [my Bandcamp](http://johndylan.bandcamp.com), or just scroll down below and check them out!
+All the remixables/sampleables are available via Bandcamp in 24-bit/96k lossless format, which is what the material was natively recorded in, so it should hold up well to whatever crazy manipulation you want to do to it.